Duchess of Sussex Meghan Markle slams US abortion ruling

 She explained some will be forced to find abortion pills from unregulated pharmacies and “be at the mercy” of doctors and lawyers.

-The duchess said the court’s decision was going to have a disproportionate effect on women of colour and that is was “difficult to overstate” what it would mean for them.
+The duchess said the court’s decision would have a disproportionate effect on women of colour and it was “difficult to overstate” what it would mean for them.

 However, it is not just a women’s issue, she told the magazine, with the ruling representing “a blueprint for reversing rights”, including same-sex marriage and contraception access, and called on men to get involved.

-She said: “Men need to be vocal in this moment and beyond because these are decisions that affect relationships, families and communities at large.
+“Men need to be vocal in this moment and beyond because these are decisions that affect relationships, families and communities at large,” Meghan said.

 “They may target women, but the consequences impact all of us.
 My husband and I talked about that a lot over the past few days.
 He’s a feminist too.”